ahmedkamal22/NewsApp/README.md

 **News App: Your Global News Companion**

 **Overview**
-NewsApp is a cutting-edge mobile application designed to bring the latest news from around the world directly to your fingertips.
+NewsApp is a cutting-edge mobile application which getting data from API designed to bring the latest news from around the world directly to your fingertips.
 Whether you're interested in breaking news, in-depth analysis, or specialized topics, NewsApp has you covered with comprehensive and real-time updates.